DFE-Digital/get-into-teaching-app/app/views/content/urgent-call-for-qualified-teachers.md

 ## Be part of the national effort to support face-to-face education in schools and colleges in the New Year

+Are you a qualified teacher not currently working in the sector?
 We are asking for your help to support your teaching colleagues and the nation's children and young people through this difficult time.

 Covid continues to impact schools and colleges in England.
 We want to make sure that as many supply staff as possible are available in the new year.